istresearch/scrapy-cluster/docs/topics/crawler/index.rst

    :hidden:

    design
+   quickstart
    controlling
    extension
    settings

 :doc:`design`
     Learn about the design considerations for the Scrapy Cluster Crawler

+:doc:`quickstart`
+    How to use and run the distributed crawlers

 :doc:`controlling`
     Learning how to control your Scrapy Cluster will enable you to get the most out of it